Creating wildlife corridors at Beaumont School

 Beaumont School have shared some of their top tips to ensure that your nature-based improvements are a success!

-- Make sure everyone is aware of your project – flagging projects to mowing contractors to make sure they aren't accidentally mown, and protect saplings and wild areas with rope, stem guards and signs.
+- Make sure everyone is aware of your project – flagging projects to your site team and contractors such as the team mowing the site to make sure the wild areas aren't accidentally mown, and protect saplings and wild areas with rope, stem guards and signs.

 - Don't give up – be inspired, ask advice and let a positive approach guide your sustainable school success.